Skip to main content

 Diet provides the foundational building blocks.
 Steroid hormones, including testosterone, are synthesized from cholesterol.
 A diet severely deficient in healthy fats can impair the body’s natural ability to produce hormones.
 Furthermore, micronutrients like zinc and vitamin D are essential cofactors in the testosterone production pathway.

 While TRT supplies the hormone externally, ensuring adequate nutrient intake supports the entire endocrine system’s health and function.
-For female patients on low-dose testosterone, combining the therapy with helps direct the hormone’s anabolic effects toward lean tissue and bone density, which are critical concerns during the perimenopausal and postmenopausal transitions.
+For female patients on low-dose testosterone, combining the therapy with resistance training helps direct the hormone’s anabolic effects toward lean tissue and bone density, which are critical concerns during the perimenopausal and postmenopausal transitions.

 Synergistic Effects of TRT and Lifestyle Interventions